aquariumbio/aquarium/doc/Krill.md

 Items, Objects and Samples
 ===
 The Aquarium inventory is managed via a structured database of Ruby objects with certain relationships, all of shich are available within protocols.
-The primary inventory objects are
+The primary inventory objects are as follows.

 * **ObjectType**: An object type might be named a "1 L Bottle" or a "Primer Aliquot".
 If the variable **o** is an ObjectType, then the following methods are available:*
   * o.name - returns the name of the object type, as in "1 L Bottle"